khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/iconography.md

 ## Strokes

 All icons use a **2px** stroke weight and are most commonly aligned to the inside of shapes.
-Lines use rounded caps unless doing so would misrepresent the metaphor.
+Lines use rounded caps, unless doing so would misrepresent the metaphor.
 Round line joins are optional and also depend on the metaphor.
-For example, a checkmark is one continuous object and the round line infers fluidity, whereas clock hands are two joined objects and a mitar join defines a joint.
+For example, a checkmark is one continuous object and the round line infers fluidity, whereas clock hands are two joined objects and a miter join defines a joint.

 <div class="row">
   <div class="col col-33">